almereyda/awesome-starred/README.md

 - [aaronpk/IndieNews](https://github.com/aaronpk/IndieNews) - 📰 News aggregator for IndieWeb-related posts
 - [vekin03/Mail2RSS](https://github.com/vekin03/Mail2RSS) - Display your latest mails in a RSS feed
 - [WP-API/WP-API](https://github.com/WP-API/WP-API) - The WP REST API has been merged into WordPress core.
 Please do not create issues or send pull requests.
 Submit support requests to the forums or patches to Trac (see README below for links).
+- [pandorafms/pandorafms](https://github.com/pandorafms/pandorafms) - Pandora FMS is a flexible and highly scalable monitoring system ready for big environments.
+It uses agents (Linux, Windows, AIX, HP-UX, Solaris and BSD systems) and can do both local and remote networ
 - [masukomi/arc90-readability](https://github.com/masukomi/arc90-readability) - A copy of the original Arc90 repo with links to many of the current ports.
 - [bartblaze/PHP-backdoors](https://github.com/bartblaze/PHP-backdoors) - A collection of PHP backdoors.
 For educational or testing purposes only.
 - [shinesoftware/shineisp](https://github.com/shinesoftware/shineisp) - ShineISP is a complete web based solution to manage your web hosting business and your web hosting clients.
 Our aim is to create a free alternative to the well known management systems for web hosting